Pakistan and weapons of mass destruction: Regional Security Concerns

 During the course of 2025 India-Pakistan conflict, Pakistan's prime minister Shehbaz Sharif had reportedly called a meeting of the Pakistan National Command Authority on 10 May.
 However, after the conflict, Pakistani ministers denied that nuclear option was considered.
-In response, the Indian Defense Minister Rajnath Singh said Pakistan's nuclear arsenal should be under the surveillance of the International Atomic Energy Agency.
+In response, the Indian Defence Minister Rajnath Singh said Pakistan's nuclear arsenal should be under the surveillance of the International Atomic Energy Agency.
 Later on 12 May, in his first address since the brief conflict, the Indian Prime Minister Narendra Modi stated that India would not tolerate any "nuclear blackmail."

-According to the United States Defense Intelligence Agency’s 2025 Worldwide Threat Assessment, Pakistan regarded India as an existential threat and pursued the modernization of its military capabilities, with particular emphasis on its nuclear weapons program.
+According to the United States Defense Intelligence Agency’s 2025 Worldwide Threat Assessment, Pakistan regarded India as an existential threat and pursued the modernization of its military capabilities, with particular emphasis on its nuclear weapons programme.
 The report noted that Pakistan focused on the development of tactical or battlefield nuclear weapons as a means to offset India’s conventional military superiority.
 It further stated that Pakistan had not adopted a “No First Use” nuclear policy and was expanding its nuclear arsenal, which was estimated to comprise approximately 170 warheads in 2024, with projections suggesting a potential increase to 200 by 2025.
-The assessment also highlighted that Pakistan’s deepening defense cooperation with China served as a principal source of materials and technologies supporting Pakistan’s weapons of mass destruction programs.
+The assessment also highlighted that Pakistan's deepening defence co-operation with China served as a principal source of materials and technologies supporting Pakistan's weapons of mass destruction programmes.

-In August 2025, Pakistan’s army chief Field Marshal Asim Munir reportedly issued a nuclear threat against India during a dinner in Tampa, Florida, stating that Pakistan would "take half the world down" if faced with an "existential threat".
-India condemned the remarks as “nuclear sabre-rattling,” while Pakistan’s Foreign Office later claimed the comments were “distorted.”
+In August 2025, Pakistan's army chief Field Marshal Asim Munir reportedly issued a nuclear threat against India during a dinner in Tampa, Florida, stating that Pakistan would "take half the world down" if faced with an "existential threat".
+India condemned the remarks as "nuclear sabre-rattling," while Pakistan's Foreign Office later claimed the comments were "distorted."

+In March 2026, ex-high commissioner to India Abdul Basit threatened that if US were to attack Pakistan, the country's "default move" would be to target Indian cities such as New Delhi and Mumbai with nuclear weapons if US isn't within range.